daveyarwood/blog.djy.io/_drafts/the-evolution-of-aldas-architecture.md

 As recommended by the same contributor, I looked into [ZeroMQ][zmq] and I was immediately hooked.
-I won't go into too much depth here about ZeroMQ, but sufficeth to say, it's opened the door to a world where Alda consists of multiple, specialized programs that can talk to each other in all kinds of interesting ways.
-With ZeroMQ, I can build arbitrarily complex, multi-process programs out of simple, composable parts.
+I won't go into too much depth here about ZeroMQ, but sufficeth to say, it's opened the door to a world where Alda consists of multiple, specialized programs that talk to each other in interesting ways.
+With ZeroMQ, I can build arbitrarily complex, multi-process programs out of smaller, composable parts.

 ZeroMQ proved to be a better way to implement the client/server architecture I had slapped together previously.
 It turns out that parsing and handling HTTP